vatesfr/xen-orchestra/docs/incremental_replication.md

 ![](./assets/cr-seed-4.png)

 :::warning
-DO not start this VM or it will break the Continuous Replication job!
+DO not start this VM or it will break the Incremental Replication job!
 You can rename this VM to more easily remember this.
 :::

 ### Set up metadata